AmineDjeghri/awesome-os-setup/docs/apps_configuration_and_shorcuts.md

 - Obsidian plugins are saved inside the vault (a folder).
 You need to copy the .obisidian folder every time you create a new vault to keep the same plugins and workspace
+- You can copy my [.obsidian](windows_workflow/win_dotfiles/.obsidian) folder to get the same confi as me.
+The shortcut for settings is the same as pycharm (alt + ctrl + s)
+- Do not sync the ``workspace.json`` file since it contains sensitive information (name of files, etc..)
 - Install the community plugins: TBD
 - Install the community themes: TBD
 - Sync: use Google Drive ou GitHub to sync the repositories remotely.